-The provided spreadsheets contain the 1961-2016 annual agricultural TFP indexes, as well the input and output data used in their construction.
-See the "Explanation" tab in each workbook for a detailed description of the content.
-The structure of all three files is identical.
+The provided spreadsheets contain the 1961–2020 annual agricultural TFP indices, as well the input and output data used in their construction.
+See the "Explanation" tab in the workbook for a detailed description of the content.
 See the main data page to access the files.

 |Sub-Saharan Africa (SSA)|